-Have you ever heard of Parler?
-Well Rumble is another conservative leaning > social media platform.
-As a result, is there a Rumble stock price yet?
-The > answer is no. As we see censoring favoring one side of the isle over the other, > people are looking for a platform that allows them free speech.
-It’s something > to watch now. > > The United States presidential elections are over.
-The counting has begun, > states have been awarded, disputes have been raised and a lot of noise has been > generated around it.
-How many remember this? > > This tweet by the former Prime Minister of Malaysia calling for mass genocide of > the French population was not only not censored, forget removal, but was kept on > display for days until the French Junior Digital Affairs Minister Cedric O > warned Twitter of it being an accomplice to murder forcing Twitter to finally > take it down. > > What happened here?
-The conservative voice was censored while the left-leaning > one wasn’t.
-With this going on, Rumble stock price, if there was one, could see > a spike. > > While the governments across the world turn right-wing starting from India in > 2014, to the US in 2016 and UK in 2019, the giants of social media (Twitter, > Facebook, and YouTube) continue to be dominated by a left-leaning leadership. > > This has led to what is claimed by right-wing conservatives as throttling of > their voices on these platforms.
-As is with Physics, if you compress something, > it stores energy. > > Beyond a point, the compression fails and the stored energy explodes outwards. > This suppression of right-wing conservative voices by social media giants has > led to an explosion of up-and-coming social media apps. > > These are apps that cater to right-wing conservatives and promise no restriction > on their speech.
-We have had alternatives to all the big giants; MeWe for > Facebook, Parler for Twitter, and now Rumble.com for YouTube. > > What Is Rumble.com?
+Rumble is a conservative leaning social media platform.
+So, is there a Rumble stock price yet?
+The answer is no. As we see censoring favoring one side of the isle over the other, people are looking for a platform that allows them free speech.
+It’s something to watch now.

+The United States presidential elections are over.
+The counting has begun, states have been awarded, disputes have been raised and a lot of noise has been generated around it.
+How many remember this?

+This tweet by the former Prime Minister of Malaysia calling for mass genocide of the French population was not only not censored, forget removal, but was kept on display for days until the French Junior Digital Affairs Minister Cedric O warned Twitter of it being an accomplice to murder forcing Twitter to finally take it down.

+What happened here?
+The conservative voice was censored while the left-leaning one wasn’t.
+With this going on, Rumble stock price, if there was one, could see a spike.

+While the governments across the world turn right-wing starting from India in 2014, to the US in 2016 and UK in 2019, the giants of social media (Twitter, Facebook, and YouTube) continue to be dominated by a left-leaning leadership.

+This has led to what is claimed by right-wing conservatives as throttling of their voices on these platforms.
+As is with Physics, if you compress something, it stores energy.

+Beyond a point, the compression fails and the stored energy explodes outwards.
+This suppression of right-wing conservative voices by social media giants has led to an explosion of up-and-coming social media apps.

+These are apps that cater to right-wing conservatives and promise no restriction on their speech.
+We have had alternatives to all the big giants; MeWe for Facebook, Parler for Twitter, and now Rumble.com for YouTube.

+What Is Rumble.com?